mvgeorgescu/git_tutorial/_posts/2014-1-5-1-basic-git-commands.md

 <section markdown="1">

-### git init: Initializing a Repository
+### Initializing a Repository

 - `git init` creates a new Git repository in the current directory.
-- It initializes an empty repository with a .git directory where Git stores metadata and the version history of the project.
+  - It initializes an empty repository where Git stores metadata of the project.
+- `git clone {url}` Copies a remote Git repository in the current directory.

-### git status: Checking the Status of the Repository
+### Checking the Status of the Repository
+- `git fetch` downloads commits from a remote repository into your local repo.

 - `git status` provides information about the current state of the repository.
-- It shows which files have been modified, staged, or untracked, helping you keep track of changes in your project.
+  - It shows which files have been modified, staged, or untracked.

 {% highlight bash %}
 ➜ git status